Part 1 of 4: Why Christians should

 Reason six: The biblical passages typically used to "condemn" LGB relationships are NOT talking about LGB relationships:

-Below are the some facts about the Biblical time periods, in which the "Clobber Passages," the texts typically used to say "The Bible clearly states that being gay is a sin," take place.
+Below are the some facts about the Biblical time periods, in which the "Clobber Passages" were written.
+These texts are typically interpreted as saying: "The Bible clearly states that being gay is a sin."
 Take note, as you might learn something new about Biblical ambiguities in the Scripture.